geoffmacd/ImgurSession/README.md

 # Using

 Just import ImgurSession.h and setup the session with your credentials before making any requests.
-A delegate is required for launching external webviews.
+Two delegate methods are required,

 ```